What is a substantive/developmental edit?

 Get in touch!
-Email me with details of your project: genre, wordcount, short synopsis and how far along you are with the project and we'll chat.
-Once you've established what services you need from me, I will send you a link for my PPH profile and you can make your order from there.
+Email me with details of your project: genre, word count, short synopsis and how far along you are with the project and we'll chat.
+Once you've established what services you need from me, I will send you instructions on how to go from there.

 Substantive Editing Prices

-If you would like to order my services, I prefer to go through People Per Hour, Freelancer.com or Fiver.com - just email me in the first instance and we'll work out which suits both parties best.
+If you would like to order my services, email me in the first instance and we'll work out where to go from there.